At Sundance, documentaries resurrect lost eras of music

 The films differ widely in subject and style but they each resurrect a musical past that feels very distant from our present.

-In the first part of “jeen-yuhs,” which debuts next month on Netflix, is a not-yet-famous Ye, struggling to score a record deal, selling beats and yearning for the kind of ubiquity that has followed, more or less nonstop, since his 2004 debut album, “The College Dropout.”
+In the first part of “jeen-yuhs,” which debuts next month on Netflix, a not-yet-famous Ye is struggling to score a record deal, selling beats and yearning for the kind of ubiquity that has followed for him, more or less nonstop, since his 2004 debut album, “The College Dropout.”
 His hustle is all-consuming, as is his confidence.
 “Even me doing this documentary, it’s a little narcissistic or whatever,” Ye says in a self-reflective moment that now seems prophetic.

 But there are also tender scenes in the film, directed by Coodie and Chike, that speak to what propelled Ye in the first place — like the touchingly sweet support of his late mother, Donda.
 She’s the most encouraging of mothers, rapping along to her son’s lyrics and telling him, “You play tracks the way Michael Jordan shoots free throws.”

 Such a maternal relationship never existed for O’Connor, who speaks about the abuse she suffered from her mother in Kathryn Ferguson’s “Nothing Compares.”
-In the collective memory, such as it is, O’Connor has been largely reduced to only a caricature — that fiery bald Irish singer who tore up an image of the pope on “Saturday Night Live.”
-But “Nothing Compares,” by laying out O’Connor’s life, which she discusses in off-camera interviews heard through the film, gives O’Connor’s music and career the depth it deserves by tracing the pain it was forged in.
+To many, O’Connor has been largely reduced to a caricature — that fiery bald Irish singer who tore up an image of the pope on “Saturday Night Live.”
+But “Nothing Compares,” by laying out O’Connor’s life, which she discusses in off-camera interviews heard through the film, gives O’Connor’s music and career the depth it deserves by tracing the pain that drove it.
 She was just 20, and pregnant, when her 1987 debut album came out.

-And from the start, O’Connor was ever-ready to confront injustice, whether it was the Catholic Church she had be schooled under, or even the Grammy Awards’ ghettoizing of rap.
+And from the start, O’Connor was outspoken on a wide range of issues, from the Catholic Church she had be schooled under, to the Grammy Awards’ ghettoizing of rap.
 Sometimes her protests came with self-aggrandizement, but you can’t watch “Nothing Compares” (which unfortunately, since the Prince estate didn’t allow it, doesn’t include “Nothing Compares 2 U”) and not think that O’Connor’s rage came from a genuine place.
 And the intervening years, which have seen much uncovered about long-concealed abuse by Catholic priests, have cast her criticisms in a different light.

 “I was always being crazied by the media, made out to be crazy,” she says in film.
 But the abuse of children by priests, she says: “That was crazy.”

+Rita Baghdadi’s “Sirens” is set against a recent past and a more tumultuous political backdrop.
+It is, without a doubt, the most compelling portrait of a female Lebanese thrash metal band you’ve ever seen.
+But it’s also a clear standout at Sundance and far more than a novelty act.
+In a documentary genre that can easily slide into cliché, “Sirens” exists another world.
+Its characters, the members of the Beirut-based Slave to Sirens, are wrestling with more extreme issues than most black-clad, tattoo-covered bands confront.
+For them, freedom of speech battles and LGBTQ rights blur with power chords.

+It’s a classic tale of band dynamics, too, focusing largely on the friendship and disagreement of Lilas Mayassi and Shery Bechara, the band’s two guitarists.
+Their squabbles sometimes sound like those of any band.
+But in other occasions, resistance on stage and off joins in harmony.
+In one scene, Mayassi and Bechara meet and converse on sidewalk, only to be engulfed by a marching protest, which they casually join.

 Southern and Lovelace made “Meet Me in the Bathroom” (the title comes from a Strokes song) mostly during the pandemic.
-Though they always intended to focus largely on archival footage, the circumstance led them to keep the film entirely in its period, without modern-day reflections.
+Though they always intended to focus largely on archival footage, the circumstance led them to keep the film entirely in its period, without the modern-day reflections of talking heads.
 Instead, “Meet Me in the Bathroom” captures the feeling of limitless potential — of seemingly born-to-perform singers like Karen O and Julian Casablancas making their first steps onto a stage.
 The directors considered each thread a coming-of-age story.

 “In a weird way, COVID helped us because in lockdown, people had time on their hands and they were happy to climb into the attic or go into their storage unit and find these things that had been there for 20 years,” says Southern.
 “What we didn’t want to do was make a typical behind-the-music rock-doc where you have talking head interviews with the bands 20 years later and it really takes you out of the time.
 We wanted as much as possible to situate the audience back in that time.”